 Understanding The Differences Between Formal And Informal Learning

 Learning is a lifelong process that occurs through various means and settings.
-Two primary modes of learning are formal and informal learning.

-Formal learning refers to structured and organized learning experiences, typically provided by educational institutions, while informal learning occurs spontaneously and is often self-directed.
+Formal learning refers to structured and organized learning experiences typically provided by educational institutions, while informal learning occurs spontaneously and is often self-directed.

 Defining Formal and Informal Learning

-Formal Learning: Formal learning refers to structured educational experiences that follow a predetermined curriculum and are typically provided by educational institutions.
-It often involves classroom-based instruction, lectures, assessments, and certifications.
+Formal Learning: Formal learning refers to structured educational experiences that follow a predetermined curriculum and are typically provided by academic institutions.

-Informal Learning: Informal learning refers to learning that occurs naturally in everyday life, outside of formal educational settings.
+Informal Learning: Informal learning refers to learning that occurs naturally in everyday life outside of formal educational settings.
 It is self-directed, spontaneous, and driven by personal interests and experiences.
-Informal learning can take place through observation, social interactions, trial and error, and practical experiences.

 10 Differences between Formal and Informal Learning